-I really enjoy bread baking.
-I like everything about it from kneading the dough to watching the yeast make it grow and especially the smell that fills the house while it's baking.
+I really enjoy baking bread.
+I like everything about it from kneading the dough to watching as the yeast makes it grow and especially the smell that fills the house while it’s baking.

 This savory quick bread is great with everything from breakfast to dinner.
 It makes delicious toast, a nice sandwich, and a wonderful accompaniment for supper.
 It’s particularly good with soups and stews.
 Hope you’ll give it a try!